Shampoo (film): Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 65 out of 100, based on 11 critics, indicating "generally favorable" reviews.

 Critic Pauline Kael of The New Yorker gave the film an overall positive review claiming the film is "a bigger picture in retrospect," while Walter Goodman of The New York Times said that "Ashby shows that he has a good memory for a couple of decades of cinematic clichés."
 Bob Colacello of Interview said that Shampoo is "the best movie to come out of New Hollywood yet."

+Conversely, Roger Ebert gave the film 2.5 out of 4 stars and wrote: "Shampoo is a movie I expected to admire enormously.
+It was made by some of Hollywood's most gifted talents, and the critical praise from New York has been almost deafening.
+But the movie didn't quite work for me.
+Its timing wasn't confident enough to pull off its ambitious conception.
+It wasn't as funny as it could have been in the funny places… and it's not as poignant as it could be in its moments of truth, because we can see the wheels turning."

+Box office

 Commercially, Shampoo was a great success.
 Produced on a budget of $4 million, the film grossed $49,407,734 domestically and $60 million at the worldwide box office.
 It earned an estimated $23.9 million in North American rentals, making it the third-highest-grossing film of 1975, beaten only by Jaws and One Flew Over the Cuckoo's Nest.